 - Urban Pest Management – This specialization is for entry to the pest control industry.
 Students receive instruction about arthropods, nematodes, plant diseases and weeds with reference to the pest problems in residential and commercial property.

 Plant science is a diverse major offered collaboratively by the departments of Agronomy, Environmental Horticulture and Plant Pathology.
-Students may earn B.S. or B.A. degrees depending on their specialization.
+Students may earn a B.S. degree with the following specializations.

 - Crop ecology – This specialization is designed for students who wish to apply ecological and basic science principles to the design and study of sustainable cropping systems and agricultural ecosystem function.